 VALUES BY EXAMPLE

 The reason business people don’t always employ this straightforward solution is also simple: The guilt card, especially when played by children, is powerful.
-Many of us are susceptible, and children in particular are, all too often, expert at deploying it.
+Many of us are susceptible, and children in particular are often expert at deploying it.

 In the end, all you can do is give family members the tools to enhance their own happiness with your support.
 You do that by demonstrating appropriate business values and providing them with training and skills.
 Most of all, you demonstrate your own passion for leading your business.
 After that, as much as you may want to ensure their happiness, it’s up to them.